Spotlights on Highway Safety Issues

 Motorcyclist Traffic Fatalities by State

-GHSA has published preliminary motorcyclist fatality counts for the past four years as part of its Spotlight on Highway Safety Issues series of reports.
+GHSA publishes annual motorcyclist fatality reports as part of its Spotlight on Highway Safety Issues series.

 GHSA's State Highway Safety Office (SHSO) members provide the data used in the reports.
 Dr. James Hedlund of Highway Safety North, and a former senior official with the National Highway Traffic Safety Administration (NHTSA), authored all the motorycle fatality reports.